Roasted Boneless Turkey Breast

 Roasted Boneless Turkey Breast 2sistersrecipess.com

 Your family and friends will enjoy this delicious-tasting turkey roast.
-A few Thanksgiving and healthy side dishes will complement your festive dinner.
+Serve it on Thanksgiving with a few delicious side dishes that will complement your festive dinner.
+Also, add our holiday butter terrine on the table along with our favorite pumpkin cornbread.
+YUM!

-Don’t forget to serve it with your favorite turkey gravy or with our best beef brown gravy and maybe some creamy mashed potatoes and cranberry sauce.
+And, don’t forget to serve with it with turkey gravy or our best beef brown gravy and maybe some creamy mashed potatoes and cranberry sauce.
 It’s a great recipe!

 Best of all, it’s an easy clean-up! 🙂